-IWG activities are permitted activities under NES-F IWG regulation 26 if they comply with the following conditions:
+IWG activities are permitted activities under amended NES-F IWG regulation 26 if they comply with the conditions below.

-- The area of the farm that is used for IWG must be no greater than 50 hectares or 10 per cent of the area of the farm, whichever is greater. - The slope of any land planted in annual forage crop used for IWG must be 10 degrees or less and is determined by measuring the slope over any 20-metre distance of the land. - Critical source areas (CSA) must be protected.
-Any CSA that is within, or adjacent to, any area of land used for IWG must comply with the following restrictions between 1 May and 30 September: - not be grazed - have vegetation maintained as ground cover - not be cultivated in annual forage crops - not have annual forage crops harvested. - Livestock must be kept at least 5 metres away from the bed of any river, lake, wetland or drain, regardless of whether there is any water in it at the time.
+- The slope of any land planted in annual forage crop used for IWG must be 10 degrees or less and is determined by measuring the slope over any 20-metre distance of the land. - Critical source areas (CSA) must be protected.
+Any CSA that is within, or adjacent to, any area of land used for IWG between 1 May and 30 September, must: - not be grazed - have vegetation maintained as ground cover - not be cultivated in annual forage crops - not have annual forage crops harvested. - Livestock must be kept at least 5 metres away from the bed of any river, lake, wetland or drain, regardless of whether there is any water in it at the time.
 Drains are defined in the regulations.
-Subsurface drains are not included in this condition.

-Temporary intensification standards in the NES-F must also be met - see Temporary intensification standards below.
+Subsurface drains are not included in this condition. - Intensification regulations in the NES-F must also be met.

-A person using land for IWG as a permitted activity must provide any information required by a regional council enforcement officer for the purpose of monitoring compliance with the NES-F IWG regulations.
+A person using land for IWG as a permitted activity must provide any information required by a regional council enforcement officer for the purpose of monitoring compliance with the NES-F regulations.